vogt4nick/recipes.vogt4nick.com/src/en/sauces/hollandaise/hamburger-sauce.md

 === "Directions"

-    Stir to combine into a homogenous mixture.
+    Stir to combine into a homogeneous mixture.

 [^babish]: Rea, Andrew.
     ["Binging with Babish: Krabby Supreme from Spongebob Squarepants."](https://youtu.be/Rzd0mLf366I)